-3. ‘Pink Icing’ Blueberry bush from the Brazelberries Collection
+3. ‘Pink Icing’ Blueberry bush from Bushel and Berry

 Who knew that a blueberry bush could add colour to the garden?
-This one is from the Brazelberries line apparently has pink foliage in the spring with hints of blue and green, and turquoise foliage in the winter.
+This beauty is from Bushel and Berry, and has pink foliage in the spring with hints of blue and green, and turquoise foliage in the winter.
 It enjoys full sun, is hardy to zone 5, and is quite happy in a container if you don’t have room in the garden.
 I have it nestled in one of my raised beds.

 4. Heuchera ‘Forever Purple’